Cyphrme/Coze/docs/coze_vs.md

   additional RFCs have followed this implicit requirement.
 For example RFC 8037 specifies that Ed25519 and Ed448, neither of which use SHA-256, use SHA-256 for their thumbprints.
-- Headers are always transmitted encoded and as base64 and they increase in size.
+- Payers are always transmitted encoded and as base64 and they increase in size.
 For example, `"eyJhbGciOiJIUzI1NiIsImI2NCI6ZmFsc2UsImNyaXQiOlsiYjY0Il19"` is larger than the unencoded representation `{"alg":"HS256","b64":false,"crit":["b64"]}`.